PhluantMobile/dojo_js/README.md

 - **init**
   Type: Function
-  The initialization callback function for an ad.
-Required for any ad running on MRAID.
+  The initialization callback function for an ad.  __Required__ for any ad running on MRAID.
 Recommended in all cases.
 - **callback**
   Type: Function
-  Callback function that is executed when an expanded ad is contracted.
-Required for any expandable ad running on MRAID.
+  Callback function that is executed when an expanded ad is contracted.  __Required__ for any expandable ad running on MRAID.
 Recommended in all cases.
 - **expanded**
   Type: Boolean
   Indicates if the ad begins in an expanded state.
 Should be set to **true** for interstitial ads.
 Only required for interstitial ads.
-- **asynch_load**
-  Type: Object
-  This allows ad to asynchronously load any JavaScript scripts before running the initialization callback.
-Default is null.
-Not required.
-  - **insert_before**
-    Type: String
-    Designates the reference element that the library will use to reference the load.
-  - **scripts**
-    Type: Array of Strings
-    Designates the script URLs to load before running the initialization callback.
 - **useCustomClose**
   Type: Boolean
   Set to true to use your own close graphic & behavior, otherwise a default close button and click behavior will be added.